abhishek24488/grunt-cucumberjs/README.md

 ## Generate HTML Reports from Cucumber JSON files - An independent utility which does not require you to use `grunt`

 Reads the Cucumber JSON report file and generates the HTML report.
-It supports all three themes describe above.
+Supports all three themes describe above.

 #### How to generate HTML reports from JSON